 Employers deduct the loan repayments directly from employees’ salaries.
 On top of the monthly contributions, you’ll see that your payslip has loan deductions.
 It is beneficial as you don’t have to set a reminder for your following due obligations.
 However, it is wise that you set your budget wisely with additional expenses in your paycheck.

 With this list, you better understand why you should consider applying for government loans.
 You will reap the salary deductions for contributions when you need them.

 There are various government sectors in which you can reach out to in times of financial despair.
 These are Pag-IBIG, SSS, and GSIS.
 We listed and discussed each agency and its loan offerings to better understand your options.

 Home Development Mutual Fund (HDMF) is more popularly known as Pag-IBIG Fund.
 It is created to give Filipino workers more affordable housing programs.
 Pag-IBIG stands for Pagtutulungan sa Kinabukasan: Ikaw, Bangko, Industriya at Gobyerno.

-Pag-IBIG Multi-Purpose Loan is to bridge a member’s financial gap.
-It can also be used for minor house repairs, school expenses, livelihood, and others.
-This is offered to members who have made at least 24 monthly contributions.
+You can use MPL for minor house repairs, bill payments, school expenses, livelihood, etc. It is for Pag-IBIG members who have made at least 24 monthly contributions.
 At least the last five contributions were made six months before the loan application.

 Pag-IBIG Housing Loan can be used for purchasing a house and lot or other residential properties, home construction, or a major house renovation.
 The minimum contribution required is 24 months.

 Social Security System (SSS)